-If you are a Stager and want to learn more about becoming the go-to staging expert in your area, our Staging Design Professional™ course includes everything you need to be a BOSS Stager!
+If you want to learn more about becoming the go-to home staging expert in your area, our Staging Design Professional™ course includes everything you need to be an EXPERT Stager!

 Debbie Boggs, Co-Founder of Staging Studio and BY Design Home Staging, recently did a 1-hour webinar for the Real Estate Staging Association (RESA) on objections.
 In this webinar, Debbie dives much deeper into this topic.
 It is free for RESA members and $50 for non-members.
 (Click here for the webinar.)

 Thanks for stopping by our award-winning blog.
 If you loved what you learned, feel free to share and comment below.
 Questions?
 Ask away, we're here to help.

 This is the beginning of a beautiful journey together into the world of staging and design.